 Therefore as observed by this article by Voquz, they need to coerce purchases.
 And the best way to do so is to pretend that SAP is “moving towards transparency” and make an announcement that amounts to damage control, to recast indirect access in a positive light, and as part of choice and openness.

-This release of information is riddled with falsehoods and is primarily being analyzed by entities that are financially tied to SAP.
-As one would predict, the coverage by the media entities runs the gamut between highly SAP deferential to somewhat SAP deferential.
-So far Voquz has been the only one that provided a detailed analysis of the policy and what it actually means.
-There are extremely few entities — such as Brightwork, or such as Vinnie Mirchandani that will outright challenge SAP and call them out for their behavior (and in this case Voquz).
+This release of information is riddled with falsehoods and is primarily being analyzed by entities financially tied to SAP.
+As one would predict, the media entities’ coverage runs the gamut between highly SAP deferential to somewhat SAP deferential.
+So far, Voquz has been the only one that provided a detailed analysis of the policy and what it actually means.
+There are extremely few entities — such as Brightwork or such as Vinnie Mirchandani that will outright challenge SAP and call them out for their behavior (and in this case, Voquz).

-Our prediction is that this new policy will fail.
-It is very complicated to implement and has a number of booby traps.
-The types of usage pricing that are implemented by AWS make sense.
-But this pricing policy, which is entirely secret does not.
+We predict that this new policy will fail.
+It is very complicated to implement and has several booby traps.
+The types of usage pricing that AWS implements make sense.
+But this entirely secret pricing policy does not.
 This policy invites SAP into the customer’s environment to subject them to more monitoring, which is the last thing that any customer would want.

 Customers should want to keep SAP as far away from their environment with as little information about the environment as possible.
 (SAP’s support is of so little value at this point that this can mean reducing the opening of tickets).

 The more SAP knows, the more power is handed to them in finding ways to charge the account.